 Depreciation of medical equipment commences at the date of service, which represents the date that the asset has been delivered to a patient and is put in use and continues through the useful life of the asset.
 Property and equipment with definite useful lives are tested for impairment whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.

 Prepaid Expenses and Other Assets

-Prepaid expenses and other current assets consists primarily of prepaid expenses such as insurance and rent.
+Prepaid expenses and other current assets includes amounts due from Medicare Administrative Contractors ("MACs") as a result of successful appeals and prepaid expenses such as insurance and rent.

 Equity Investments